tom-halpin/pe-dojo-book/content/000-preface.md

 Humans have an innate love for stories; the urge to tell them is embedded in our DNA.

-This book is the novelization of an online interactive Product Engineering Dojo, which utilized a role-based storytelling approach to facilitate large-scale, hands-on learning.
+This book is the novelization of an online interactive **Product Engineering Dojo**, which utilized a role-based storytelling approach to facilitate large-scale, hands-on learning.

 **Product Engineering An Introduction** is set in the **Pet Clinic** multiverse.
 Its goal is to immerse readers and learners in realistic scenarios where they engage with a virtual cast of characters, experiencing the team's challenges and sharing in the team's aspirations as they delve into the world of Product Engineering.